olvaffe/olv-notes/machines/soc-broadcom.md

   - CPU is reset and SDRAM is disabled
   - VPU initializes SD/eMMC controller
   - VPU looks for `recovery.bin` on the first FAT partition
+    - if gpt, the partition type must be ESP or MS basic data
     - `recovery.bin` is a minimal stage2 bootloader
     - its job is to reflash the real stage2 bootloader to SPI EEPROM
   - VPU looks for the stage2 bootloader in SPI EEPROM